Atlanta leaders considering adding rangers to make city parks safer - NewsBreak

 Jennifer Ade, who has lived in Atlanta’s Vine City neighborhood for 10 years, told Channel 2′s Dave Huddleston she thinks it’s a great idea.

-While Channel 2 Action News crews were getting video at Atlanta’s Rodney Cook Sr. Peace Park, Ade approached Huddleston to see if was there covering a shooting that happened just 10 minutes before.
+While Channel 2 Action News crews were getting video at Atlanta’s Rodney Cook Sr. Peace Park, Ade approached to see if we were there covering a shooting that happened just 10 minutes before.

 “Literally, I looked out and saw people grabbing their children and running to the car with children in tow, it was really scary,” she said.